albcinemas/Auto-Filter-Bot-V2/README.md

 * TG_USER_SESSION  - A pyrogram user session string.
 Generate by [clicking here](https://repl.it/@prgofficial/String-Gen)

-* AUTH_USERS  - ID of users that can use the bot commands.
-Get from [MissRose Bot](https://telegram.dog/MissRose_bot) by using /id command
+* AUTH_USERS  - ID of users that can use the bot cotps://telegram.dog/MissRose_bot) by using /id command

 * DATABASE_URI  - Mongo Database URL from https://cloud.mongodb.com/